Q: Do You Use the Blog as a source of any kind of income?

 Q: How broad is the readership for the blog?

-A: I can't answer that exactly, but I can say that the blog has had over 350,000 visits during its three years.
+A: I can't answer that exactly, but I can say that the blog has had over 400,000 visits during its four years.
 My Blogger.com stats indicate people from over 150 different nations around the world have visited.
 I get emails from readers that let me know some very well known people do read the blog.
 I have allowed some leading experts and officials cited here to review blog articles before publication to improve accuracy so I know they read those blog articles.

 In addition, some of the articles on the blog have been published on other sites and viewed by many more thousands of people there.
 I don't mind any site using articles from the blog.
 I do ask that they not change the original text in the articles.
 And if they link back to the blog here, that is appreciated.
 But my primary goal is to get quality information to the public at no cost to them.
 The more people who know about the blog, the better I can do that.